mkpkmkpk/mkpkmkpk.github.io/_posts/2018-10-21-Azure-Policy.md

 }

 #Output the list and sort it by Namespace, resourceType and alias.
 You can customize with Where-Object to limit as desired.

 $aliases | Sort-Object -Property Namespace, resourceType, alias

 $aliases.count

+{% endhighlight %}

 Ok, I have 696 possible value, but how can I know which fields values are possible.
 The best approach is the set properly all those value for such resource and then:

 <ul>
-<li>We can open Resource Explorer - [https://resources.azure.com](https://resources.azure.com) and get value for resource</li>
+<li>We can open Resource Explorer - [https://resources.azure.com] and get value for resource</li>
-<li>We can use Azure Resource Graph – You can read about it on Michal Smereczynski MVP blog - [https://lnx.azurewebsites.net/saving-time-with-azure-resource-graph](https://lnx.azurewebsites.net/saving-time-with-azure-resource-graph)</li>
+<li>We can use Azure Resource Graph – You can read about it on Michal Smereczynski MVP blog - https://lnx.azurewebsites.net/saving-time-with-azure-resource-graph</li>
 <li>We can use Resource Explorer in Azure Portal – All services -> Resource Explorer</li>
 </ul>